yelog/i18n.nvim/README.md

 ```

 Tips:
-- To make the source always active (not recommended), you could broaden `func_pattern`, but keeping precise patterns reduces noise.
+- To make the source always active (not recommended), you could broaden
+  `func_pattern` (e.g. add more function names or custom matchers), but keeping
+  precise entries reduces noise.
 - Pair with fuzzy filtering of `nvim-cmp` for quick partial matches even across dotted segments.

 ## 🔭 Telescope Integration